Neuroinflab/kESI/extras/SNAKEMAKE_README.md

 # Snakefile Documentation

-## Paths

-Unless stated otherwise, all paths in this section are relative to the readme directory, that is the `extras/` directory of the working copy.
+Unless stated otherwise, all paths in this document are relative to the readme directory, that is the `extras/` directory of the working copy.

+## Data

+Unless stated otherwise, all paths in this section are relative to the `data/` directory, that is the `extras/data` directory of the working copy.

-### Bundled data
+### Bundled

-Unless stated otherwise, all paths in this section are relative to the _FEM/_ directory, that is the `extras/FEM/` directory of the working copy.
+Unless stated otherwise, all paths in this section are relative to the `bundled/` directory, that is the `extras/data/bundled/` directory of the working copy.

 #### CSD basis functions
+Define component part of cross kernel, number of basis, their location in the space and the shape of CSD profiles.

 `csd_basis_functions/`